 - DVDs with descriptive audio tracks

-The Library encourages persons with disabilities to participate in our programming.
-If you need an accommodation, you may indicate it when registering through our events calendar, or by contacting us at (812) 349-3103 or ada [at] mcpl.info.
-Please make your request as early as possible (ideally at least a week prior to the event) so that we may make arrangements.
+We encourage people of all abilities to participate in our programming!
+If you need accommodations, you may indicate so when registering through the calendar, or by contacting the Outreach Services Manager at 812-349-3103 or ada [at] mcpl.info.
+Please make your request as early as possible, ideally at least a week prior to the event, so that we can make arrangements.

-The Main Library Auditorium has a hearing loop system, allowing participants with compatible hearing aids and cochlear implants to receive the audio signal.
-We can also provide headphones with wireless receivers.
+The Downtown Library Auditorium has a hearing loop system, allowing participants with compatible hearing aids and cochlear implants to receive the audio signal.
+Headphones with wireless receivers are also available.

-For Library events in our various meeting rooms, we offer a portable Assistive Listening Kit that works with either your own compatible hearing aids or our headphone sets.
-Just ask the program presenter or at any information desk.
+For Library events in various meeting rooms, a portable assistive listening kit is available.
+This kit works with either your own compatible hearing aids or the Library's headphone sets.
+Just ask the program presenter or ask at any information desk.

-- EVS electronic magnifier located in the VITAL Resource Room
+The Downtown Library provides access to an EVS electronic magnifier located in the VITAL Resource Room, on the second floor.

 Reading glasses and magnifying glasses are available at customer assistance desks at the Downtown Library and Ellettsville Branch.
 We also offer free glasses in common strengths, many of which are donated by the Ivy Tech Optometric Technology program.